The Rite of Spring

 Concept: She She Pop.
 By and with: Cornelia and Sebastian Bark, Heike and Johanna Freiburg, Fanni Halmburger, Lisa Lucassen, Mieke Matzke, Irene and Ilia Papatheodorou, Heidi and Berit Stumpf, Nina Tecklenburg.

-Video: Benjamin Krieg & She She Pop.
+Director of Photography & Video Installation: Benjamin Krieg & She She Pop.
 Set: Sandra Fox & She She Pop.
 Costumes: Lea Søvsø.
 Musical Collaboration: Damian Rebgetz.
 Choreographic Collaboration: Jill Emerson.
 Dramaturical Advice: Ruschka Steininger.
 Light Design and Technical Direction: Sven Nichterlein.
 Sound: Florian Fischer.
 Video Assistant: Anna Zett.
 Surtitles: Panthea (Anna Kasten).Coordination and Support: Fanny Frohnmeyer, Kaja Jakstat, Ruschka Steininger.
 Technical Tour Support: Florian Fischer, Manuel Horstmann, Andreas Kröher, Michael Lentner, Sven Nichterlein, Torsten Schwarzbach.
 Production/PR: ehrliche arbeit – freelance office for culture.
 Freelance Communication Support: Tina Ebert.
 Financial Administration: Aminata Oelßner.
 Company Management: Elke Weber.

 A She She Pop Production.
 In Co-Production with HAU Hebbel am Ufer, FFT Düsseldorf, Mousonturm Frankfurt, Kaserne Basel, brut Vienna, German Language Theater Festival of Prague/Archa Theater Prag, Kyoto Experiment and Théâtre de la Ville/Festival d’Automne à Paris.